csc-ubc-okanagan/csc-data-blog/content/post/2025-07-08-meta-analysis-on-randomized-clinical-trials-part-4/index.en.md

 In our example, the results across male, female, and unknown gender groups had similar direction and magnitude.
 This suggests gender may not be a strong effect modifier.
 The p-value from the Q-test was 0.5353, indicating that the differences between gender groups are not statistically significant.
 However, the male subgroup showed no heterogeneity (I^2 = 0%), while the overall heterogeneity was high (I^2 = 66.8%).
 This suggests gender **may** be contributing to the observed heterogeneity.

 > **🔎 Conclusion:** While the formal statistical test does not support gender as a significant source of heterogeneity, the reduction in I^2 in the male subgroup hints at a possible role.
-These results should be interpreted with caution and may warrant further investigation.
+These results should be interpreted with caution and may warrant further studies.

 ### The interpretations within each subgroup